CHEMeDATA/dispProxToVal/README.md

 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/chemedata/dispProxToVal?latest)
 # dispProxToVal
- The d3 class allows to display in a graphical manner how close a value is to a reference one.
+Represents how close a value is relative to a reference, 1.0 in this case.
+It is reminiscent of a counterweight balance: The finest part of the pointer shows the finest deviation (10<sup>-3</sup> relative to the reference).
+As the width of the pointer increases, the sensitivity decreases by a factor of 10.

 <svg id="drawing"></svg>
 <div id="slider-container"></div>